andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 This grammar uses a simplified transcription (see [Phonology](#phonolgy)) adapted from *Alif Baa* (Brustad et al., Georgetown University Press, 2010).
 Examples in Arabic script represent written vernacular as used in text messaging, advertisement, etc. There is a considerable variation in vernacular orthography, especially in the extent to which Standard Arabic spelling is followed, and forms that differ from those presented here are therefore common.

-For corrections and suggestions on improvements, please contact the author.[^email]
+For corrections or suggestions on improvements, please contact the author.[^email]

 [^email]: [*andreas.hallberg@sprak.gu.se*](mailto:andreas.hallberg@sprak.gu.se)